bioinfocz/exp_heatmap/README.md

 <img src="https://github.com/bioinfocz/exp_heatmap/blob/master/assets/ExP_process_schema.png" width=1100>

-As an workflow example we present an analysis of 1000 Genomes Project, phase 3 data of chromosome 22, chosen especially for its small size and thus reasonable fast computations.
+As a workflow example we present an analysis of 1000 Genomes Project, phase 3 data of chromosome 22, chosen especially for its small size and thus reasonable fast computations.
 It is focused on ADM2 gene ([link](https://www.ensembl.org/Homo_sapiens/Gene/Phenotype?db=core;g=ENSG00000128165;r=22:50481543-50486440)), which is active especially in reproductive system, and angiogenesis and cardiovascular system in general.

 ```bash
 ################